Hui

 Hui, that lightning strike was very close!

 New Mexican English.
-Misunderstanding of Spanish conjugation hui, meaning to run away or evade, as an English alteration (from misdivision of a goo) of ooey gooey, from burgoo of unknown origin; akin to hardtack and molasses cooked together.
+Application of Spanish conjugation hui, meaning to run away or evade, as an English alteration (from misdivision of a goo) of ooey gooey, from burgoo of unknown origin, to describe something as being off putting; akin to hardtack and molasses cooked together.

 Alternate spellings exist; Hui, Ooey, Oouiy, Ooi, and Ooie.